 A note about cruelty-free labels: The term “cruelty-free” is unregulated, and cosmetic brands are free to use it without restriction.
 This is because the FDA sets no legal definition, and so without proper certification, it’s impossible to properly verify the claim.
 Some brands even go as far as to recreate a bunny logo to throw off consumers, making it even more necessary to understand the accredited labels and certifications.
 When shopping for cruelty-free products, double-check to ensure the label is actually from a certified entity.

-Kayti Christian (she/her) is a Senior Editor at The Good Trade.
-She has a Master’s in Nonfiction Writing from the University of London and is the creator of Feelings Not Aside, a newsletter for sensitive people.
+Kayti Christian is the Senior Content Strategist at The Good Trade.
+She has an MFA in Nonfiction Creative Writing and has been featured in TODAY, Shondaland, and The New York Times.
+She is the creator of Feelings Not Aside, a newsletter for sensitive people, and cohost of the FriedEggs Podcast, a podcast about IVF and infertility.